jackmford/jackmford/README.md

 # Hi there! 👋

-I'm a **Site Reliability Engineer (SRE)** with a passion for creating reliable, scalable systems to improve user experience and on-call engineer quality of life.
+I'm a **Site Reliability Engineer** with a passion for creating reliable, scalable systems to improve user experience and on-call engineer quality of life.

 ## About Me

-- **👨‍💻 Work**: Site Reliability Engineering (SRE)
+- **👨‍💻 Work**: Site Reliability Engineering
 - I enjoy:
   - **🏃‍♂️ Running**
   - **📖 Reading**